Glenda J Ashleigh

 Change Name by Repute

 In Australia, you can change your name of repute (reputation).
-This is done by informing people that you wish to be known (your reputation) by a different surname/family name.
+This means that you wish to be known (your reputation) by a different surname/family name.
 Purchase a certified copy of the Official Marriage Certificate from the Registry of Births, Deaths and Marriages of the Australian State/Territory in which you marry.
-Institutions and agencies such as banks, insurance companies, etc, usually require this certified copy of the Official Marriage Certificate to support a change of name.
+Institutions and agencies such as banks, insurance companies, etc. usually require this certified copy of the Official Marriage Certificate to support a change of name.

 Change Name by Legal Process